TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 - Companies, Firms, LLPs, and Societies.

-- Individuals/HUFs only if their business turnover exceeded ₹1 Crore (or ₹50 Lakh for professionals) in the tax year.
-(Amendment: Previous year will be called tax year henceforth)
+- Even Individuals/HUFs - but only if their business turnover exceeded ₹1 Crore (or ₹50 Lakh for professionals) in the tax year.
+(Amendment: Previous year will be referred to as 'tax year', pursuant to Income Tax Rules 2026

 - Must be providing "work" (including labor, catering, advertising, or transport)